GetUSB.info Logo

 The lightbulb went on!

-Continue Reading No Comments
+Continue Reading

 Fix: Computer Will Not Boot With USB Device Plugged In

-The other important point to consider,
+The other important factor

-Continue Reading No Comments
+Continue Reading

 How To: Get Serial Number of USB Flash Drive

-Using the CMD prompt in Windows 10 or 11, it is a one line request to get the serial number of a USB flash drive.
-The serial number in question is the device serial number which follows the device and will be the same serial number to identify the physical device.
-This serial number is written into read-only memory on the flash drive and cannot be duplicated or deleted or modified.
-This is different than the volume serial number which we talk about from a previous post.
+Using the CMD prompt in Windows 10 or 11, it is a one-line request to get the serial number of a USB flash drive.
+The serial number in question is the device serial number, which follows the device and remains the same value used to identify the physical device.
+This serial number is written into read-only memory on the flash drive and cannot be duplicated, deleted, or modified.
+This is different than the volume serial number, which we covered in a previous post.

 Steps are very simple:

-# Insert a flash drive (or multiple)
+# Insert a flash drive (or multiple drives)

 # Select a flash drive by clicking on the drive letter